etienne-github/LO21---Tower-Defense/README.txt

 LO21 - Tower Defense -  Readme
 ---------------------------------------------------------------------------

-1 - DŽzipper le dossier TowerDefense.zip dans le dossier de votre choix
+1 - Download the entire projet in a folder

-2 - Ouvrir TowerDefense.pro avec QCreator
+2 - Open TowerDefense.pro with QCreator

-3 - Dans main.cpp mettre ˆ jour la variable sourcePath avec le chemin absolu du dossier dezippŽ (QRessource ne gre malheureusement pas l'utilisation des fichiers .txt et .mp3 utilisŽ par l'application)
+3 - Update the variable "sourcePath" in main .cpp with the absolute path of your folder.

-4 - Complier !
-(Si soucis : Compiler>Tout nettoyer>Executer qMake>Tout compiler)
+4 - Compile ! (if Trouble  : Compile>Clean All>Execute qMake>Compile All)

-5 - Bon jeu ! ;-)
+5 - Enjoy ! ;-)

+NB : The complete project specification is to be read in LO21_TP04_projet.pdf